vyroenergy/cdk-express-lambda-apigw/readme.md

-# Free template for an Express API, using TypeScript, that runs entirely on AWS Lambda.
+# CDK Template - Express API, using TypeScript, that runs entirely on AWS Lambda.

 > This our go-to API pattern at Vyro.
 It's practically free to run, scales like there is no tomorrow, and has a deploy time of around ~30s.
 Distributed freely under a [CC0 license](./LICENSE.txt).